General relativistic moving-mesh hydrodynamics simulations with AREPO and applications to neutron star mergers: Numerical implementation

 \textsc{Arepo} can update cell states based on an individual time step for each cell.
 It employs a power-of-two hierarchy to account for different cell sizes and achieve synchronization \citep[see][for more details]{2010MNRAS.401..791S}.
-At the moment, we do not employ this functionality and use a single global time step instead.
+We have not yet experimented with this feature, which we plan to test in future work.
+Hence, at the moment, we do not employ this functionality and use a single global time step instead.
 In all the simulations presented in this work we apply the Courant–Friedrichs–Lewy (CFL) condition with a CFL factor $C_{\mathrm{CFL}}=0.3$ to compute the maximum allowed time step $\Delta t_i$ for each cell.
 For a cell with volume $V_i$ we employ $[3V_i/(4\pi)]^{1/3}$ as an effective radius for the cell in order to compute $\Delta t_i$.
 Then the global time step is given by

 where $T_\mathrm{tot}$ is the total simulation time, which is a free parameter, and $N$ is the smallest integer value for which $\Delta t < \min\limits_i \Delta t_i$ holds.